 - Available Days/Times: Monday through Friday, between 9:15am and 1pm.
 House tours are available Monday through Friday, between 10am and 4pm depending on availability.

 - Payment: Price depends on Field Trip Option selected.
 Price applies to students and chaperones.
-Up to 3 teachers admitted free for groups of less than 40 students, up to 6 teachers free for 40+ students.
+Teachers free.
 Payment can be made by cash, check, Visa, MasterCard, American Express, or Discover.
 Payment is due in full upon arrival.

 - Scholarships: Full or partial scholarships to cover field trip or transportation costs may be available for qualifying schools.
 All scholarships will be in the form of reimbursement after full payment of field trip.
 Interest in scholarship can be noted on the Booking Form.
 Please contact Lauren Rouatt at 504.293.4719 for more information.